 If the court finds that the defendant willfully or knowingly violated this subsection or the regulations prescribed under this subsection, the court may, in its discretion, increase the amount of the award to an amount equal to not more than 3 times the amount available under subparagraph (B) of this paragraph.

 Hopefully this information has helped you understand the Telephone Consumer Protection Act and how it will effect your text message marketing campaign.
-If you have any questions feel free to contact us or leave a comment below.
+If you’d like more information on TCPA compliance for text message marketing, download our guide.

 Sorry.
 No data so far.